saltastroops/salt-api/docs/development.md

 ```

 !!! note
+    By default, poetry creates a virtual environment and installs the packages in `{cache-dir}/virtualenvs`.
+To activate the virtual environment after installation run `poetry shell` (to create a new shell) or `source $(poetry env info --path)/bin/activate`.
+To deactivate the virtual environment, run `exit` (to exit new shell) or `deactivate`.

+!!! note
     In theory this is all you have to do.
-In practice you might have to jump through various hoops and loops to get the `cryptography` package installed.
+In practice, you might have to jump through various hoops and loops to get the `cryptography` package installed.
 The [installation instructions](https://cryptography.io/en/latest/installation.html) may be of help, but you might still have to consult Google.

 !!! note
     If you are using an IDE such as IntelliJ, you might have to mark the `python` folder as a sources root folder, as otherwise the IDE might complain about incorrect import statements.

 ## Settings

 All settings for the Web Manager must be provided as environment variables or in a file.
-By default that file is the file `.env` in the server's root folder (i.e. in the `python` folder).
+By default, that file is the file `.env` in the server's root folder (i.e. in the `python` folder).
 However, you can choose another file by setting the environment variable `DOTENV_FILE`. _Remember that a file defining environment variables must **never** be put under version control._

 !!! warning
     Note that the value of the variable `SDB_DSN` must be in a format understood by SQLAlchemy.
 In particular, the protocol must indicate the database driver.
 So instead of just `mysql` it must be `mysql+pymysql` (for PyMYSQL) or `mysql+pymysql`.
-Otherwise you might get a puzzling error like `ModuleNotFoundError: No module named 'MySQLdb'`.
+Otherwise, you might get a puzzling error like `ModuleNotFoundError: No module named 'MySQLdb'`.

 The unit tests always use the file `.env.test` in the server's root folder, and you cannot change this file.